 A warrant for your arrest can be issued when you:

-- Do not complete the Driving Safety Course requirements and do not appear to show cause
+Do not complete the Driving Safety Course requirements and do not appear for show cause hearing

 If it is necessary to issue an arrest warrant, you will be assessed additional fees in addition to a $50.00 warrant fee.
 YOU MAY BE ARRESTED AT YOUR WORK, SCHOOL OR HOME.
 Also be aware you may be subject to a driver's license suspension and you could be turned over to a collection agency resulting in addtional fees.